tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 1. In practice the dataflow can be more complicated and you'll need to design your own strategies to understand its performance.

-Once you've understand what is the bottleneck, you can try some improvements such as:
+Once you've understood which part is the bottleneck, you can start optimizing the specific part by methods such as:

 1. Use single-file database to avoid random read on hard disk.
 2. Use fewer pre-processings or write faster ones with whatever tools you have.